Swiss overpower unified Korean women's team

 The countries are still technically at war since a 1953 armistice, though they have resumed talks after a year-long standoff between North Korea and the United States in which an exchange of threats between the heads of state elevated tensions and prompted the North’s continued missile and nuclear tests.

-The Korean fans’ enthusiasm for Saturday’s game was not dampened by the scoreline, as many saw it marking progress toward peace on the Korean peninsula and hundreds of spectators waved unification flags.
+The Korean fans’ enthusiasm for Saturday’s game was not dampened by the scoreline, as many saw it marking progress towards peace on the Korean peninsula and hundreds of spectators waved unification flags.

 “I feel really good and touched.
 I feel fortunate to see a historic game.
-This will contribute to inter-Korean peace,” said Jang Sung-ho, who came to watch the games with his seven other family members.
+This will contribute to inter-Korean peace,” said Jang Sung-ho, who came to watch the game with his seven other family members.

 “It is a historic game.
 This small step will pave the way for inter-Korean peace,” 44-year-old office worker Oh Eun Seok said.